 How Much Equity Do You Have In Your House?

-Home equity is the difference between the current market value of your home and the remaining balance on your mortgage.
+Home equity is the difference between the current market value of your home and the remaining balance on your mortgage and any other home loans.
 Lenders will use equity and LTV ratio calculations to determine whether you qualify for a refinance, home equity loan, HELOC, or other housing-related loan.

 Understanding your home equity can also give you an idea of what you stand to make from a sale of the house, after applying a sale price to the outstanding mortgage balance.
 Whether you’re looking to borrow against your home equity or want to know how much you could make if you sell your house, here’s how to calculate your home equity: